Cherokoskei/AI_Tools_and_application/README.md

   - Natural Language Processing (NLP) using spaCy to extract named entities and analyze sentiment in Amazon product reviews.

-The project includes Jupyter notebooks for each task, an ethical reflection, a debugging challenge, and an optional Streamlit deployment for interactive model demos.
-AI_Tools_and_application
+The project includes Jupyter notebooks for each task, an ethical reflection and a debugging challenge.
-AI_Tools_and_application